HeathmontDataAnalytics/heathmontdataanalytics.github.io/topics/project-management.md

 - create, monitor and modify project plans using software

+### Unit 4 Outcome 1

+**Key Knowledge:**

+-	techniques for recording the progress of projects, including:
+  - adjustments to tasks
+  - adjustments to time frames
+  - annotations to project plans
+  - monitoring and documenting progress using logs/journals
+- techniques for assessing the effectiveness of a project plan, including:
+  - reviewing the number of changes made to the project plan during the project
+  - the reason changes were necessary
+  - the impact of changes on the completion of the project.

+**Key Skills:**

+-	monitor, modify and annotate project plans as necessary
+- assess the effectiveness of the project plan

 *Study design key knowledge and key skills are taken verbatim from the VCE Applied Computing Study Design 2025-2028.*
 **© Victorian Curriculum and Assessment Authority.
 For current versions and related content visit [www.vcaa.vic.edu.au](https://www.vcaa.vic.edu.au)**